Understanding and improving lead time for changes

 Lead time for changes measures the average duration for a software change to move from check-in to successful deployment in your production environment.

-Lead time for changes is one of the DORA (DevOps Research and Assessment) metrics, a set of four key metrics that measure software developer performance.
+Lead time for changes is one of the DORA (DevOps Research and Assessment) metrics, a set of four key metrics that measure the performance of software developers.
 These metrics gained popularity through the book Accelerate: The Science of Lean Software and DevOps.

 Change lead time differs from another DORA metric, deployment frequency.
 While deployment frequency measures how often new features or bug fixes are shipped within a specified period, lead time for changes explicitly measures the efficiency of the development and deployment processes.
 Deployment frequency gauges overall productivity, whereas lead time for changes focuses on process efficiency.